 - Cluster Maps offer perspectives on trends relating to specific topics, events, or drivers of the energy transition.

-- Bespoke Maps for individual organisations can provide a basis for executive team or board level dialogue on differing priorities and target markets.
+- Bespoke Maps for individual organisations can provide a basis for executive teams or board level dialogue on differing priorities and target markets.

 The World Energy Issues Monitor assesses 42 issues in a high-level overview, covering four categories: